Middle School Curriculum

 Foreign Language: Upper School students continue with their study of the Greek Language.
 Classes are designed to support conversation in Greek as well as reading and writing of the language.
 Hellenic culture is also an integral part of the curriculum, focusing on mythology, history and philosophy.
-In 7th grade and 8th grade, Latin and Ancient Greek are added to the curriculum to enhance the students’ exploration of the classics.
+In 7th grade and 8th grade, Ancient Greek is added to the curriculum to enhance the students’ exploration of the classics.

-Orthodox Christianity is a special religion course that meets once a week for one period.
+Religion: Orthodox Christianity is a special religion course that meets once a week for one period.
 The aim of this course is to provide a general introduction to the basics of Orthodox Christianity.
 Among the themes and topics to be considered are: the history and beliefs of the Orthodox Church, the Orthodox understanding of Scripture, the importance of liturgy, and the symbolism of church architecture and iconography.
 All classes begin with a short prayer and are conducted in a discussion-type manner.
 Short readings and video clips during class will often serve as points of departure for approaching the themes under consideration.

 - Technology: Our Middle School technology program builds upon the keyboarding and coding skills developed in the Lower School.
 Our technology curriculum, designed with Minecraft Education and Code Builder, provides students with a foundation in computer science to help further develop their problem solving skills.